codefoster/middleware/README.md

 TurnAdapter allows you to specify middleware in its constructor and/or by calling `.use()`.

 This sample shows that you can work with a plain Turn but it's kind of a pain.
 Very quickly you see the need for higher-level abstractions to make your life easier.

+>JF: I am a fan of what you're doing in `basic.ts`.
+It's low level, but it's all still sensible and simple.
+It seems like an excellent base to build on.
+I'm certainly a fan of being able to go to this level when the task demands it.

 ### adding abstractions